 Your mental resilience and emotional health is your responsibility.
 It’s something everyone works on – whether it’s conscious or not.
 Don’t wait for an emotional hiccup to happen before you start prioritising your needs.
 Put healthy habits in place when you’re feeling strong, so that you can rely on them when you need support most.

 Pick any action point that speaks to you from this article and try it for yourself.
-Let each step lead you onto the next discovery, so you’re (ideally) constantly striving to establish thought patterns and daily routines to guide you through positive, gradual, mental change.
+Let each step lead you onto the next discovery.
+The idea is to gradually establish daily routines, leading to new thought patterns.

-This post was written in October 2018 by Tania Shroff and updated in September 2019.
+Editor’s note: This post was originally written in October 2018 by Tania Shroff and was most recently updated in March 2020.